demand-progress/actionkit-templateset-2025/CONDITIONAL_FORM_README.md

 3. Make sure this templateset is selected
 4. Click Preview

-You can test different user scenarios:
+Testing different scenarios:
-- Log out to see the experience for users with no data
+- Log out to see the experience for users with no data (full form)
-- Log in with different user accounts to test various scenarios
+- Log in with different user accounts to test various scenarios:
+  - User with phone + opt-in: Just shows "Not X?
+Click here"
+  - User with phone but no opt-in: Shows opt-in checkbox
+  - User with no phone: Shows phone field and opt-in checkbox

 ## Technical Implementation

-The solution uses three methods to handle conditional fields:
+The solution uses these technical approaches:

-1. **Server-side templating** determines initial field visibility based on user data
+1. **Server-side templating** determines which fields to show based on user data
-2. **Hidden fields** track user data like SMS opt-in status
-3. **Client-side JavaScript** handles dynamic updates when users are recognized or log out

-### SMS Opt-In Field

-The SMS opt-in checkbox is a custom field that:
-- Appears when users don't already have opt-in status
-- Includes a styled disclaimer
-- Saves to the custom user field `sms_opt_in` when checked

-## Deployment Instructions

-1. Upload this templateset or make the changes to the existing templateset
-2. Test the changes using preview mode
+2. **ActionKit field rendering** uses the CMS-configured field labels and properties
-3. Apply the templateset to your petition pages
+3. **Styled display** shows the extra fields nicely to recognized users

 ## Configuration Options

 You may want to customize:
+- The message shown to recognized users missing data
+- The styling of the extra fields container
 - The opt-in checkbox text and disclaimer
-- The styling of the opt-in checkbox
-- Which fields are conditionally shown/hidden

-Make these changes in the `user_form.html` file.
+Make these changes in the `conditional_user_form_wrapper.html` file.